-- REFLEX SYMPATHETIC DYSTROPHY – RSD is a combination of symptoms including pain, tenderness and swelling in the limbs.
+- REFLEX SYMPATHETIC DYSTROPHY – RSD is a combination of symptoms including pain, tenderness, and swelling in the limbs.
 It is often accompanied by painful skin conditions.

-- POSTSURGICAL NEUROPATHY PAIN – PNP is nerve pain after surgery that results in numbness, weakness or sharp unsettling pain at the surgery site.
+- POSTSURGICAL NEUROPATHY PAIN – PNP is nerve pain after surgery that results in numbness, weakness, or sharp unsettling pain at the surgery site.

-- PHANTOM LIMB SYNDROME – PLS is a condition where a person experiences painful and non-painful sensations in the area of an amputation.
+- PHANTOM LIMB SYNDROME – PLS is a condition where a person experiences painful and non-painful sensations in the area of amputation.

 FUNCTIONAL HEALTH APPROACH

-Prairie Star’s approach to chronic and severe pain involves a full range of advanced treatments that are state-of-the-art but, importantly, are all focused on permanent and long-lasting solutions.
+Prairie Star’s approach to chronic and severe discomfort involves a full range of advanced treatments that are state-of-the-art but, importantly, are all focused on permanent and long-lasting solutions.
 Most of our patients have tried several different therapies only to be left disappointed with the results.

 HOW ELECTROANALGESIA THERAPY WORKS

-Rather than stimulate the nerves like a TENS unit, higher frequency energy and higher dosage of energy can reduce the ability of the affected nerves to transmit pain signals and, at the same time, promote healing.
+Rather than stimulate the nerves like a TENS unit, higher frequency energy and higher dosage of energy can reduce the ability of the affected nerves to transmit discomfort signals and, at the same time, promote healing.
 It’s like a nerve block with electrical energy instead of an injection (such as an epidural).
-With the correct dosage and electrodes, Electroanalgesia (EA) can safely and effectively decrease pain intensity, providing patients with an improved quality of life.
+With the correct dosage and electrodes, Electroanalgesia (EA) can safely and effectively decrease discomfort intensity, providing patients with an improved quality of life.